-You know how important it is for your loved one to get emotional and practical support through this difficult time in their life.
+You know how important it is for your loved one to get emotional and practical support through this difficult time.
 You know they should not and cannot do everything on their own, nor should you.

 Now that you have identified areas where you can use some help, the next step is getting it.
 You may feel strange or even guilty about asking for help for yourself.
-But as people, we all need each other to turn to for help at times.
+But we all need support at times.